 Today, Biochemistry fulfills a key role in the Faculty of Science with links to both the Life and Environmental Sciences as well as the Physical Sciences.
 Currently our Department consists of eight academic staff, two Instrumental Scientists and one Technical Manager.
 We offer postgraduate training in various fields of specialization covering the Biochemistry and Molecular Biology of plants, mammals and microbes.

-After more than 20 years at the helm, Prof Dubery elected to focus on his new tasks as Research Professor and Prof Marianne Cronje was appointed as new HoD from 2011.
+After more than 20 years at the helm, Prof Dubery elected to focus on his new tasks as Research Professor and Prof Marianne Cronje was appointed as new HoD from 2011 to 2018.

 In 2018, Prof Lizelle Piater was appointed as the new HoD.